 Figure 11 – OAuth protocol flow using NSI.

-In an ideal NSI deployment a single federated authorization solution will have been implemented, requiring allocation of access tokens from only a single authorization domain.
-Unfortunately, in most deployment cases this will not be true.
+In an ideal NSI deployment, a single federated authorization solution will have been implemented, requiring allocation of access tokens from only a single authorization domain.
+Howerver, in most deployment cases this will not happen.
 As a result, NSI supports the ability to have an Authorization Server per uPA at a minimum, but is flexible enough to have an arbitrary number of Authorization Servers, each uniquely identified by naming scheme.

 OAuth related tokens are included in the nsiHeader using the sessionSecurityAttr element the following way: